MacHu-GWU/aws_resource_search-project/docs/source/01-User-Guide-Quick-Start/index.rst

 **Select Resource Type**

 The landing page shows a :ref:`list of implemented AWS resource types <user-guide-implemented-aws-resource-types>`.
-You can use your keyboard to select or filter the resource type and then tap ``Tab`` to start searching.
+You can use your keyboard to select or filter the resource type and then tap ``Tab`` or ``Enter`` to start searching.
 Please refer the :ref:`user-guide-keyboard-shortcut` for full list of keyboard shortcuts.

 .. code-block::